OpenLiberty/sample-langchain4j/rag-db/src/main/resources/knowledge_base/jakartaEE.md

     ex.
 Jakarta JSON Binding allows for binding the data and runtime between JSON documents and Java classes.
     Package name:
     `jakarta.json.bind` - main classes or interfaces are listed.
-    For example: Main classes in `jakarta.json.bind` include `Jsonb` (serialize and deserialize JSON/Java Objects), `JsonBuilder` (clients use this to create instances of Jsonb), `JsonbConfig`(configration to set custom  serializers and deserializers), and `JsonbException`.
+    For example: Main classes in `jakarta.json.bind` include `Jsonb` (serialize and deserialize JSON/Java Objects), `JsonBuilder` (clients use this to create instances of Jsonb), `JsonbConfig` (configuration to set custom serializers and deserializers), and `JsonbException`.

 Web Profile
 The Web Profile defines a reasonably complete stack that targets modern web applications.
 This stack is a subset of the platform standard APIs that can address the needs of most web applications.